Sydney Adamu

 Sydney Adamu is a fictional character on the FX Network television series The Bear.
-Created by Christopher Storer and played by Ayo Edebiri since the show's premiere in 2022, Sydney is a formally trained chef who joins the crew at the dingy, old-school sandwich joint the Original Beef of Chicagoland as a sous chef because of her admiration for the newly installed owner, acclaimed chef Carmy Berzatto.
-Over the course of the series, Edebiri becomes a co-lead of the show, in partnership with Jeremy Allen White, and Edebiri and White's characters, Syd and Carmy, become dual protagonists.
+Created by Christopher Storer and played by Ayo Edebiri, Sydney is a formally trained chef who joins the crew at the dingy, old-school sandwich joint the Original Beef of Chicagoland as a sous chef because of her admiration for the newly installed owner, acclaimed chef Carmy Berzatto (Jeremy Allen White).
+Over the course of the series, Edebiri becomes a co-lead of the show alongside White.
+Sydney is an only child, raised by her father Emmanuel Adamu (Robert Townsend), who was made a widower when Sydney was young and was thus a single dad.
 Edebiri has been awarded a Best Supporting Actress Emmy and a Best Actress in a Television Comedy Golden Globe for her depiction of the rising star chef.

+Casting

+Storer had Edebiri top of mind for the part during the development of the show.
+Edebiri was a writer and castmember on Dickinson when Storer was hired to direct two episodes.
+She read for the role over video call from New York City; she never tested opposite White.
+Casting director Jeanie Bacharach said in 2026 there was a chemistry read via Zoom.